Grass Lake Nature Park: Features

 The central feature of the park is a reservoir created in 1966 known as Grass Lake, two bodies of water separately titled as Grass Lake East and Grass Lake West.
 Swamp grass in the lake accounts for the name.
 A third pond in the preserve is known as Louise Lake.

 Amenities include a 1.3 mi hiking trail which was expanded in 2025 to include an additional 1.1 mi paved path and a 365 foot boardwalk.
 The overhaul of the park's trails during the 2024-2025 project converted the existing pathway to be part of a larger commuter trail system in Olympia known as the Capitol to Capitol (CTC) trail.
 The system allows easier access throughout the neighborhood and provides connections to other trails leading to downtown Olympia and Capitol Forest.
 Grass Lake was the first off-street portion to be created for the CTC.

+The metal bird blind in Grass Lake Nature Park, made by sculptor Abe Singer.

-Two sculptures in the shapes of mushrooms mark the trailheads; the artworks were created during the 2024-2025 revamp efforts from an existing, unused water tank that was situated on the grounds.
+Two sculptures in the shapes of mushrooms mark the trailheads, along with a metal bird blind on the boardwalk; the artworks were created by sculptor Abe Singer during the 2024-2025 revamp efforts from an existing, unused water tank that was situated on the grounds.